Alextello08/Homework-2/TimeLine/World Wide Web and Microsoft Vs Netscape.md

-# World Wide Web and Microsoft vs Netscape (1992-1998)

-## Tim Berners Lee developed the worldwide web but it was not user friendly at first
+Tim Berners Lee developed the worldwide web but it was not user friendly at first

 ## 1992 only 50 web pages existed in the worldwide web